GENERAL RULES AND LICENSING

 (2) These rules are to be applied when evaluating the criminal history of a subject individual and conducting fitness determinations based upon such history.
 The fact that a subject individual is approved does not guarantee the granting of a license, certification, registration, or permit.

-(3) "Subject individual" means a person from whom the Board may require fingerprints for the purpose of enabling the Board of Chiropractic Examiners to request a state or nationwide criminal records check.
-Under this chapter, subject individual means applicants for doctor of chiropractic license and any licensee under investigation as ordered by the Board.
+(3) “Subject individual” means a person from whom the Board may require fingerprints for the purpose of enabling the Board of Chiropractic Examiners to request a state or nationwide criminal records check.
+Under this chapter, subject individual means applicants for doctor of chiropractic license, chiropractic assistant certification and any licensee under investigation as ordered by the Board.

 (4) The Board may request that the Department of State Police conduct a Criminal History Check and a National Criminal History Check, using fingerprint identification, of subject individuals.
 The Board may conduct criminal records checks on subject individuals and any licensee/certificate holder under investigation through the Law Enforcement Data System maintained by the Department of State Police in accordance with rules adopted, and procedures established, by the Department of State Police.
-Criminal history information obtained from the Law Enforcement Data System must be handled in accordance with applicable Oregon State Police requirements in ORS Chapter 181 and OAR 257-015.
+Criminal history information obtained from the Law Enforcement Data System must be handled in accordance with applicable Oregon State Police requirements in ORS chapter 181 and OAR chapter 257, division 15.

 (6) The Board shall determine whether an applicant is fit to be granted a license or certification, based on the criminal records background check, on any false statements made by the individual regarding the criminal history of the individual, on any refusal to submit or consent to a criminal records check including fingerprint identification, and any other pertinent information obtained as part of an investigation.
 If a subject individual is determined to be unfit, then the individual may not be granted a license or certification.
 The Board may make a fitness determination conditional upon applicant’s acceptance of probation, conditions, limitations, or other restrictions upon licensure.